-I'm a german HCI designer currently studying Design at the University of California, Berkeley.
-I'm also working at the Helmholtz Institute for RNA-based Infection Research where I'm developing software to accelerate the discovery and exploration of RNA's in viruses and bacteria.
-Before that, I did my undergraduate degree in Design at the University of Applied Sciences Würzburg-Schweinfurt.
+I'm a german HCI designer currently living in Berkeley, California.
+I'm a Master of Design student at UC Berkeley and a researcher at the Helmholtz Institute for RNA-based Infection Research where I'm developing software to accelerate the discovery and exploration of RNA's in viruses and bacteria.
+Before that, I completed my bachelor degree in Design at the University of Applied Sciences Würzburg-Schweinfurt.
 Besides HCI, I’m also interested in machine-machine-interaction with autonomous systems.
-Previous works range from tangible interfaces that make satellite data more accessible, to fully autonomous industrial robots painting artworks with machine learning.
-Some of these projects were awarded and nominated by Fast Company, European Design Award, ADC Junior Competition, or the London International Creative Competition.
-During my time at Volkswagen I created high-fidelity prototypes to enrich the relationship between automobiles and people.
+Previous works range from tangible interfaces that make satellite data accessible, to fully autonomous industrial robots enabled by machine learning.
+Some of these projects were awarded and nominated by the A'Design Award, European Design Award, ADC Junior Competition, or the London International Creative Competition.
+During my time at Volkswagen I created high-fidelity prototypes to elevate the relationship between automobiles and people.
 Throughout my partnership with KUKA Robotics I designed a link between robotics, machine learning, and art.

 During my teenage years I traveled across Europe to photograph rare animals.
-My favorite hack was constructing the EU flag and several artifacts for the (perhaps) greatest piece of collective internet art: reddit's r/place.
+My favorite hack was constructing the EU flag and several artifacts on the (perhaps) greatest piece of collective internet art: reddit's r/place.
 When I do less serious stuff, I teach industrial robots how to fight with swords, trade with funny cryptocurrencies, and shoot strange student movies.